Laurence Gilliam

 Laurence Duval Gilliam, OBE (4 March 1907 – 15 November 1964) was a BBC radio producer.

-Gilliam worked with the Gramophone Company, before transferred to the BBC drama department in 1933, where he was responsible for features.
+Gilliam worked with the Gramophone Company, before being transferred to the BBC drama department in 1933, where he was responsible for features.
 At the end of World War II he was appointed OBE for his outstanding programmes.

 Early life

 Laurence Duval Gilliam was born on 4 March 1907 in Fulham, London, the younger son of Ernest William Gilliam (d.
 1943), a businessman, and his wife, Beatrice Bishop (d.
 1946).
 He was educated at the City of London School (1918–25) and Peterhouse, Cambridge (1925–28).

 Laurence Gilliam worked first with the Gramophone Company in various capacities, and later as a freelance journalist, actor, and producer, before joining the editorial staff of the Radio Times in 1932.